metrorailings/OwlBlog/content/posts/2022-circa-millions-week-3-predictions.md

 ***

-It's hard not to overreact to what happened recently, but it looks to me that these Lions  have truly
+It's hard not to overreact to what happened recently, but it looks to me that these Lions  have truly transformed on identity, at least on offense.
+Not only is the rushing game so much more potent, Jared Goff is actually throwing the ball further down the field than expected.
+Ben Johnson has truly transformed this unit into something capable.